Quantum Support Vector Regression for Robust Anomaly Detection: Methods

 \subsection{Quantum Support Vector Regression Model}

-The QSVR for semi-supervised AD is described in detail in \cite{Tscharke} , and the kernel circuit is displayed in Fig.~\ref{fig_QSVR_circuit}.
-The first data point $\boldsymbol{x}_i$ is encoded by the unitary $U$, followed by its inverse $U^\dagger$ encoding the second data point $\boldsymbol{x}_j$.
-The unitary $U$ consists of a layer of RZ gates and a layer of RX gates, followed by a layer of IsingZZ\footnote{\url{https://docs.pennylane.ai/en/stable/code/api/pennylane.IsingZZ.html}} gates to create entanglement.
-Each of the single-qubit gates encodes one feature, while the parameter of the IsingZZ gate is a product of two features.
-The kernel entry $K_{ij} = K_{ji}$ is obtained by measuring the probability of the all-zero state after applying both unitaries.
+The QSVR architecture for semi-supervised AD was originally introduced in \cite{Tscharke}, and the corresponding kernel circuit is illustrated in \cref{fig_QSVR_circuit}.
+To compute a kernel entry, the data point $\boldsymbol{x}_i$ is first encoded by the unitary $U$, followed by the application of its inverse $U^\dagger$ embedding a second data point $\boldsymbol{x}_j$.
+Our $U$ consists of a layer of RZ and RX gates, followed by IsingZZ\footnote{\url{https://docs.pennylane.ai/en/stable/code/api/pennylane.IsingZZ.html}} gates that generate entanglement.
+Each single-qubit rotation encodes one feature, while the parameter of each IsingZZ gate is given by the product of two features.
+The kernel value $K_{ij} = K_{ji}$ is obtained by measuring the probability of the all-zero state after execution of $U^\dagger U$.